Key takeaways

 Tools landscape

-Examples to consider alongside voice entry workflows include AI Accountant for bank statements and mapping, QuickBooks, Xero, FreshBooks, Wave Accounting.
+Examples to consider alongside voice entry workflows include AI Accountant for bank statements and mapping, QuickBooks, Xero, FreshBooks, Wave Accounting, and Tally.

 Real World Voice Commands: From Speech to Posted Transactions